 What is repurposed content?

 Repurposed content is also referred to as recycled content.
-Just as an old notebook can be recycled into cardboard, your content can do the same.
+A good example being how people recycle paper, videos also are great to recycle.
 An original video can be made into many different, shorter videos that highlight different viewpoints.

 While maintaining the integrity of the content, through edits, formatting changes, and length changes, your content can be repurposed and reused.
 This way, your content can thrive on different social platforms and engage different audiences.